axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

     * `com.sap.sse.datamining.shared`
     * `com.sap.sse.datamining.annotations`
 * Create an `Activator` for the new data mining bundle and provide a `DataMiningBundleService` to the OSGi-Context (see [Registration and Deregistration of Data Mining Bundles](data-mining-architecture#Registration-and-Deregistration-of-Data-Mining-Bundles) for detailed information)
-	* This can be done by extending the `AbstractDataMiningActivator` and implementing it's abstract methods
+	* This can be done by extending the `AbstractDataMiningActivator` and implementing it's abstract methods.
+(Recommended)
 	* Or by implementing your own `DataMiningBundleService` and register it as OSGi-Service
 * Prepare the string messages
 	* Create the new source folder `resources`